 Federal and state regulations, and Marietta College policy, require students to make satisfactory progress toward completion of their degree in order to maintain eligibility for financial assistance.
 Progress will include a measurement of all course work attempted at Marietta College.
+The quantitative and qualitative standards used to determine academic progress include all periods (fall, spring, and summer terms) that the student is enrolled.
+Periods of enrollment in which the student did not receive financial aid funding are required to be included for satisfactory academic progress determination.
 Evidence of progress includes grades, work projects, and/or other factors that are measurable against a norm.
 The College assesses the student's academic progress at least once each year.

-- Satisfactory academic progress is a condition for receipt of all financial aid resources administered by the College.
+- 1. Satisfactory academic progress is a condition for receipt of all financial aid resources administered by the College.
 Awards to students subsequently determined to have not met the financial aid standards or who have been dismissed will be withdrawn.
-Questions about the financial aid standards of satisfactory academic progress may be addressed to the Office of Student Financial Services. - The financial aid standards of satisfactory academic progress apply to federal, Ohio, and Marietta College resources.
-Different standards might be required for funds provided by other state and private agencies and, where applicable, will be governed by those standards. - 3.
-Satisfactory academic progress is reviewed at the completion of each semester, with decisions on eligibility for continued assistance made at the completion of each academic year.
-Academic year is defined as two semesters of enrollment.
-A completed academic year would have occurred when hours were attempted in any two semesters.
+Questions about the financial aid standards of satisfactory academic progress may be addressed to the Office of Student Financial Services. - 2.
+The financial aid standards of satisfactory academic progress apply to federal, Ohio, and Marietta College resources.

+Different standards might be required for funds provided by other state and private agencies and, where applicable, will be governed by those standards.

+- 3. Satisfactory academic progress is reviewed at the completion of each academic term, including summer, with decisions on eligibility for continued assistance made at the completion of each academic year.
+Academic year is defined as two academic terms of enrollment.
+A completed academic year would have occurred when hours were attempted in any two academic terms.
 A student may have earned hours in the fall and not attend again until the fall of the next year.
 An academic year in this case would have occurred at the end of the second fall semester.
-Students who are not meeting satisfactory academic progress standards but who are not at the end of a full academic year will be placed on a one semester warning period and will retain aid eligibility for the upcoming semester.

-4. Students will be offered only one opportunity to appeal a loss of financial aid.
+Students who are not meeting satisfactory academic progress standards but who are not at the end of a full academic year will be placed on a one semester warning period and will retain aid eligibility for the upcoming term. - 4.
+Students will be offered only one opportunity to appeal a loss of financial aid.
 Appeals by those denied aid because of failure to meet these standards should be directed to the Associate Director of Student Financial Services for consideration by the Financial Aid Committee on Academic Progress.
-Members of the committee include the Director and Associate Director of Student Financial Services, and a member of the Student Life staff.
+Members of the committee include the Director and Associate Director of Student Financial Services.
 The Associate Director of Student Financial Services convenes the committee.